fujiihiroaki/Dapper.outsidesql/README.md

 ```sql
 IN /*Parameter name*/(..)
 ```
-In the case of IN phrase, literal (dummy data) behind the parameter name becomes required.
+In the case of IN phrase, the right side literal (dummy data) of parameter name becomes required.
 Please describe as follows.
 ```sql
 IN /*names*/('aaa','bbb')
 ```
+C#
 ```csharp
 var names = new string[]{"SCOTT", "SMITH", "JAMES"};
 ```